“Steve Jobs would never do that!”

 Rokr E1, the first “iTunes phone”

-People think that the original iPhone was the first phone built to work with iTunes–but Jobs actually had another, horrible, idea for transitioning people’s music from the iPod to a mobile phone: the Rokr E1.
-An ordinary cell phone of the era rather than a smartphone, it was a collaboration between Motorola and Apple and Motorola and was unveiled in September 2005 by Jobs himself on stage during Apple’s annual iPod event.
+People think that the original iPhone was the first phone built to work with iTunes–but Jobs actually had another, horrible idea for transitioning people’s music from the iPod to a mobile phone: the Rokr E1.
+An ordinary cell phone of the era rather than a smartphone, it was a collaboration between Motorola and Apple and was unveiled in September 2005 by Jobs himself onstage during Apple’s annual iPod event.

 How bad was this phone that Jobs blessed?
 The Rokr E1 didn’t even have an official iTunes app, opting instead for a generic Java-based music player.
 PC World named it one of the 25 worst tech products of all time.
 Thanks, Steve.

-The ugly blue HP iPod
+The ugly, blue HP iPod

 For some reason, Jobs once also made the bizarre decision to actually license the iPod to another company.
 Known as the iPod+HP, the product was Apple’s iPod, but sold by computer giant Hewlett Packard.
 It was announced in 2004 at CES by then-HP CEO Carly Fiorina.
 With the iPod+HP, Jobs literally gave another company permission to make an Apple product.
 The iPod+HP even featured an HP logo on the back, not an Apple one.

-Jobs agreed to these iPods being treated as HP products to such a degree that Apple Store Genius Bars were not allowed to service or provide help with them.
+Jobs agreed to these iPods being treated as HP products to such a degree that Apple Store Genius Bars were not allowed to service or provide help for them.
 In return for handing its core product over to HP, Jobs “won” the concession from Fiorina to install iTunes on all HP computers sold.
 Thankfully, HP and Apple terminated this deal in 2005.
 Not a good move, Steve.

 Ping, Apple’s failed social network

-Tim Cook often points out that Apple would never be in the privacy mess Facebook is in because Apple doesn’t realty on the business model that social media networks use: Selling user data to advertisers.
+Tim Cook often points out that Apple would never be in the privacy mess Facebook is in because Apple doesn’t rely on the business model that social media networks use: selling user data to advertisers.
 But if one Steve Jobs-era idea had been, well, good, Apple might well be in the same trouble today as Facebook.

 In September 2010, Jobs introduced “iTunes Ping,” Apple’s own social network.
-It failed big time–and thank God for that.
-Upon unveiling Ping, Jobs said “this is a social network all about music.
+It failed big time–and thank god for that.
+Upon unveiling Ping, Jobs said, “This is a social network all about music.
 It’s Facebook meets Twitter meets iTunes.
 With Ping, you can follow your favorite artists and friends and join a worldwide conversation with music’s most passionate fans.”

 Ping was terrible, and within 24 hours of its launch, it was plagued by spam.
-It lasted only two years before Apple, under Tim Cook, shuttered it less than a year after Jobs’ death.
+It lasted only two years before Apple, under Cook, shuttered it less than a year after Jobs’s death.

 iPod Hi-Fi

-Back in the mid-noughties, everyone and their brother made speaker docks and other accessories for the iPod.
+Back in the mid-aughties, everyone and their brother made speaker docks and other accessories for the iPod.
 Jobs saw just how many speaker docks companies like Bose were selling and decided to enter the market itself.
 The result was the dismal iPod Hi-Fi.

 Why was it so bad?
 For starters, the price was $349–much higher than similar speaker docks with better sound quality.
-Further, only some iPods could connect directlywith the Hi-Fi while others could not without an adapter.
+Further, only some iPods could connect directly with the Hi-Fi while others could not without an adapter.
 And we know how much people love adapters.
 And speaking of connecting, the iPod was only held in place on the Hi-Fi by its connection with the dock port, leading many owners to accidentally snap the dock connector off when removing their iPod.

 When Jobs unveiled the iPod Hi-Fi in 2006, he announced that he had actually replaced his expensive home audio system with it.
 Not many people followed in his footsteps, and Apple killed the product just 18 months after it was released.